daneov/danger-infer/README.md

 # danger-infer

 [Infer](https://github.com/facebook/infer) is Facebook's statistical analysis tool for Java, C and Objective-C.

-This plugin allows you to get a summary of those results on your PR, giving you a quick overview of how your codebase is holding up.
+This plugin allows you to get a summary of those results on your PR, giving you a quick overview on how your codebase is holding up.
-For now I'm focussing on the Objective-C part, but there's nothing here holding you back from contributing  😉

 ## Installation

+For now:

+    * Fork this repo
+    * Checkout your forked version
+    $ gem build danger-infer.gemspec
+    $ gem install danger-infer-x.y.z

+Somehwere in the future:

     $ gem install danger-infer